http4k/http4k/src/docs/cookbook/generating_data_classes/index.md

 description: How to use the http4k Lens system to automatically marshall HTTP messages on and off the wire

 ### On the web...
-This [Heroku](http://http4k-data-class-gen.herokuapp.com/) app demonstrates how to use JSON and XML automarshalling to communicate using typesafe Body lenses.
+This [Heroku](http://http4k-data-class-gen.herokuapp.com/) app demonstrates how to use JSON and XML auto-marshalling to communicate using typesafe Body lenses.

 ### Or manually using a filter...
 This example show the usage of the `GenerateDataClasses` to generate Kotlin data class code for JSON messages from a remote endpoint.
 When used in conjunction with the "auto body-marshalling" functionality available with JSON libraries such as Jackson and GSON, this provides a super-fast way to integrate with upstream remote APIs in a typesafe way.